pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 ![abc](https://image.ibb.co/intCOK/logistic_reg.png)

 Looking at the probability value which greater than our alpha level of 5% We have statistical evidence that conversion rate for new page is not different from the new page.

+**Final Thoughts:**

+A/B testing is essentially an experiment where two or more variants of a page are shown to users at random, and statistical analysis is used to determine which variation performs better for a given conversion goal.
+By performing probability, p-value calculation, Hypothesis tests and regression I come up to a conclusion that conversion rate for the old page was not superior than the new page.
+But there are many factors to consider when designing an A/B test and drawing conclusions based on its results.
+To conclude, here are some common ones to consider.

+- Novelty effect and change aversion when existing users first experience a change.

+- Sufficient traffic and conversions to have significant and repeatable results

+- Best metric choice for making the ultimate decision (eg. measuring revenue vs. clicks).

+- Long enough run time for the experiment to account for changes in behavior based on time of day/week or seasonal events.

+- Practical significance of a conversion rate (the cost of launching a new feature vs. the gain from the increase in conversion).